Required Application Materials

 - Affidavit of Financial Support and supporting documentation (as stated on the Graduate School website)

-This program begins Fall semesters only with a December 1 deadline for the following Fall semester.
+This program begins Fall semesters only with a January 1st deadline for the following Fall semester.
 Interview day will be January 29th via an online platform.

 Note: It is important for applicants to know that the CFT doctoral program requires a full-time commitment and that it is not a commuter-oriented program.

-Upon approval by the CFT program and the School of Family Studies and Human Services, your file will be forwarded for final approval to the Graduate School, which checks the completeness of your application, official transcripts, and verifies that you have or will soon have a valid degree from an accredited institution.
+Upon approval by the CFT program and the Department of Applied Human Sciences, your file will be forwarded for final approval to the Graduate School, which checks the completeness of your application, official transcripts, and verifies that you have or will soon have a valid degree from an accredited institution.
 If approved, the Graduate School will send you a formal letter of acceptance with admissions details.